tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 The 0% approach would just be simply to leave this as is.

-The 50% approach would be that validators would consider a proposal invalid if it didn't contain at least one of the evidence that that validator had and thus wouldn't vote on it.
+The 50% approach would be such: If a validator received a proposal that didn't contain at least one of the evidence that that validator had in its own evidence pool it would consider the proposal invalid and thus would vote `nil`.
 This solution is far less intrusive to the current consensus algorithm but it also doesn't quite solve the problem of censorship, rather this protocol will keep the chain halted until off-chain governance can intervene.

 The 100% approach is a lot more intricate and would be to find a protocol where upon receiving a valid proposal with evidence, current validators that had been shown to have misbehaved would be barred from voting such that the total voting power would be reduced by the voting power of the malicious validators and this would allow for 2/3 consensus to be reached regardless of what the malicious validators did.